sitano/datastore-writeskew/README.md

 # tests

-- `plain.go` reading 2 keys and making disjoint writes to them with an increment. does not show ws.
+- `ws-plain.go` small dataset of 2 keys. reading 2 keys and making disjoint writes to them with an increment. does not show ws.
+- `rs-plain.go` small dataset of 2 keys.
+1 tx does prefix reads checking for invariant, another tx commits a change in the middle of the first one. does not show rs due to the: _rpc error: code = Aborted desc = too much contention on these datastore entities. please try again. entity group key: (app=e~test!test, test_read_skew, "x")_.